Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - Reply to letter
     - The company **duly/hereby acknowledged** the receipt of the letter.

+## Acquire

+- To obtain or receive
+    - The college acquired a reputation for very high standards.

 ## Adequate

 - Sufficient (≠ deficient)